Parental Abduction of Children in Saudi Arabia

-Saudi Arabia is one of the most influential countries in the Islamic world; it is the world’s largest exporter of petroleum and oil products and is one of the richest countries in the in its oil reserve.
+Saudi Arabia is one of the most influential countries in the Islamic world; it is the world’s largest exporter of petroleum and oil products and is one of the richest countries in its oil reserve.
 Saudi Arabia is also the custodian of the two holy cities of Meccah and Madinah.
 The Prophet Muhammad was born in Meccah in 570 A.D., and moved at a later age to Madinah, in which he established the Islamic faith.
 The main sources of Islam are the Qur’an, which is composed of the revelations that descended on the Prophet during his ministry, and the Hadeeth or Sunnah, which contain the sayings and deeds of the Prophet.
 Saudi Arabia is a monarchy headed by the Al Saudi royal family, with a council of ministers.

 SOURCE OF FMILY LAW IN SAUDI ARABIA

 The most important constitutional document is Saudi Arabia is known as The Basic System (or Basic Law) which took effect in 1992.
 It specifically states that the Qur’an and the Sunnah of the Prophet Muhammad are the Kingdom’s constitution.
 Article 7 of the Basic System reaffirms Islamic Shari’ah (i.e., Islamic Religious Law) as the foundation of the Kingdom, stating that the government draws its authority from the Qur’an and the Sunnah, and that these two sources govern all administrative regulations of the state.
 It emphasizes that the role of the state and objectives is to protect the principles of Islam and to enforce its Shari’a.
 Th Basic System is guided by Islamic law when defining the nature, the objectives, and the responsibilities of the State.